MicrosoftDocs/Viva/Viva/learning/sfsf-manage-permissions.md

 - Once the catalog permissions toggle button is disabled,

     - The permissions data from SF  is deleted in Viva Learning.
-All the users will now be able to search and view all ingested courses from SAP SuccessFactors in Viva Learning.
+All the users are able to search and view all ingested courses from SAP SuccessFactors in Viva Learning.

     - Re-enabling the catalog permissions would require admins to ensure that all prerequisites are fulfilled as mentioned in the section above.